NicholasPiano/transactino/wotan/apps/transactino/templates/index.html.md

 ### subscription delete

-`subscription delete` deletes a subscription.
-This requires a challenge to be solved and is irreversible.
+`subscription delete` deletes a `Subscription`.
+This requires a `Challenge` to be solved and is irreversible.

 Parameter | Description
 --------- | -----------